CodyMorin25/PlotlyChallenge/README.md

 ## Purpose

-The pupose of this project is to take samples given to us in a json file about different bacteria samples from peoples belly buttons and putting the information in a html with a bar, bubble, and a gauge chart to better look at the data.
+The pupose of this project is to take data samples given to us in a json file about different bacteria samples from peoples belly buttons and putting the information in a html with a bar, bubble, and a gauge chart to better look at the data.

 ## Results